- Home

 Learning is a process that is not taught but facilitated.
 To facilitate the development of each student’s highest potential (mastery within his/her environment), the educator must create an environment that encourages experimentation and practice.
 There needs to an accepting, supportive, and safe learning environment where the dignity and worth of each student is respected and celebrated.
 We acknowledge the unique nature of life experiences and appreciate the role of cultural diversity and their impact on the adult learner.
 It is our responsibility to provide a variety of learning experiences that match these life experiences.

-Students must be active participants in this process.
+Students are active participants in this process.
 This includes being able to connect new learning with previous life experiences.
 Learning is integrated more effectively when information is seen by the student as being relevant and useful.
-Students learn best if they learn for under standing rather than for recall of isolated facts.
+Students learn best if they learn for understanding rather than for recall of isolated facts.

 Students demonstrate mastery within their environment by demonstrating strong critical thinking skills and communication skills for collaboration with clients and other professionals, while exercising the highest level of responsible behavior.
 Students must use evidence-based practice and commit to becoming life-long learners to maintain the skills required in the profession.

 Instructional methods and measurements of competence must incorporate various student learning styles.
-Faculty members strive to incorporate kinesthetic, visual, and auditory learning experiences into courses with in the curriculum.
+Faculty members strive to incorporate kinesthetic, visual, and auditory learning experiences into courses within the curriculum.
 The course flow is designed to allow lab, lecture, and fieldwork experiences to occur simultaneously, using learning objectives as a thread.
-Students are able to listen to a concept/technique introduced during lecture.
+Students can listen to a concept/technique introduced during lecture.
 The laboratory provides students with the opportunity to practice and explore the concept/technique.
-Field work experiences reinforce the concept/technique, allowing students to observe and practice selected aspect s of the concept/technique.
+Fieldwork experiences reinforce the concept/technique, allowing students to observe and practice selected aspects of the concept/technique.
 The cycle is completed as the student participates in group discussion during lectures with a faculty member acting as a facilitator to integrate the concept/technique.
 Experiential learning experiences and service-based learning experiences are built into each laboratory course of the curriculum and through events sponsored by the Student Occupational Therapy Association.

 Student competency is established through a variety of criteria which include but are not limited to written and computer-based examinations, research papers, written treatment plans/task analysis, skill demonstration, individual/group projects and presentations, and self/peer evaluation.